flutter/website/upgrading.md

 permalink: /upgrading/
 ---

-We recommend tracking the `master` branch in the flutter repository, which updates continuously as we improve Flutter.
+We strongly recommend tracking the `alpha` branch in the flutter repository, which is where we push 'known good builds' of Flutter.
+If you need to view the very latest changes, you can track the `master` branch, but note this is where we do our daily development, so stability is much lower.

+To change branch, use `flutter channel alpha` / `flutter channel master`.

 ## Specifying the Flutter SDK for your project